jacobswider/WaterIntakeTracker/README.md

  **Jake**:
  Role: Frontend Developer
  Contributions: I worked on the initial backend design for communication to the front end.
 I also built and  polished the UI and made it more user friendly.
 Additionally, I helped implement some additional functions on the backend.

+ **Sai**:
+ Role: Backend Developer
+ Contributions: I worked on implementing one of the data structures for our project which is Tries.
+I used Tries for the search functionality of the project.
+I was also helping with the frontend to make the UI more clean and user friendly.